Phuket’s Gay-Friendly Beaches And Beyond

 A few essentials to keep in mind:

 Transport: Tuk-tuks are fun but can be overpriced if you don’t watch the negotiation carefully.
-Many times you might find that opting for Grab (the local Uber) is more reliable, quicker, and cheaper.
+Many times, you might find that opting for Grab (the local Uber) is more reliable, quicker, and cheaper.
 This, of course, can depend on what time it is you’re grabbing a ride, how crowded it is where you’re at, and how many other Tuk-Tuks or Grabs are in your immediate area.
+That reliability helps when you’re hopping between dinner in Patong and Phuket gay nightlife at Paradise Complex.

 Timing: High season (November–April) is by far the best for the weather, but expect higher prices.
 If you visit June–September, expect the chance of lots and lots of rain.
 You could be hit with torrential downpours, typhoons, wicked-strong winds.
 Things close down, streets and sidewalks get covered in mud, and it’s often not possible to visit the islands or get out on a boat due to turbulent water.
-Yes, you can save a lot of money traveling during off off-season in Thailand, but trust me when I say it isn’t the same Thailand you may see photos of online (those photos were taken in February).
+Yes, you can save a lot of money travelling during the off-season in Thailand, but trust me when I say it isn’t the same Thailand you may see photos of online (those photos were taken in February).
+If your plans include cabarets or late nights at gay bars in Phuket, Thailand, now that happens any time of year.
+But for getting out on the water, calmer seas make ferries and tours much more dependable.

 Conclusion